Ram Manohar Lohia: Early life

-Ram Manohar Lohia was born on 23 March 1910 in a Marwari Bania family at Akbarpur in modern-day Uttar Pradesh.
+Ram Manohar Lohia was born on 23 March 1910 in a Marwari Bania family at Akbarpur, Ambedkar nagar in modern-day Uttar Pradesh.
 In 1912, when he was only two years old, his mother died.
 He was then raised by his father, Hiralal, who never remarried.
 In 1918, he moved with his father to Bombay, and then completed his high school education there.
 After securing the first position in his school at the matriculation examination, he completed his intermediate studies from the Banaras Hindu University in 1927.
 In 1929, he completed his Bachelor of Arts from the Vidyasagar College, under the University of Calcutta.

 In 1929, Lohia went to England for further studies.
 However, the political environment in London did not align with Lohia's nationalist feelings, leading him to leave the country.
 Lohia then decided to join the Frederick William University in Berlin, Germany.
 He then learnt German and won a scholarship to pursue a doctorate in economics from 1929 to 1933.
 While studying here, Lohia wrote his Ph.D. thesis paper on the topic of Salt Taxation in India, focusing on Gandhi's socio-economic theory.
 However, he never completed the degree.
 (Note: In The Life and Times of George Fernandes, Rahul Ramagundam describes, "he never submitted a printed copy of his thesis to the university and therefore was never awarded a degree".)
 Lohia was greatly influenced by the events that took place in Germany during his stay there, including the rise of Hitler and Nazism.
 He also studied the works of Marx and Engels during this time.